Approximating Continuous Functions on Persistence Diagrams Using Template Functions

-In our experiments, we set $K$ to be a box $[A,A'] \times [B,B']$ with $B>0$, $\e$ to be either machine precision or $B/2$, and use the non-uniform Chebyshev mesh as seen in Fig.~\ref{fig:2dMesh} (\cite{Trefethen2012}).
-See \cref{sec:interpAlg} for an explanation of the vectorization used to implement the code.
+In our experiments, we set $K$ to be a box $[A,A'] \times [B,B']$ with $B>0$, $\varepsilon$ to be either machine precision or $B/2$, and use the non-uniform Chebyshev mesh as seen in Fig.~\ref{fig:2dMesh} (\cite{Trefethen2012}).
+Our naieve implementation of this featurzation was quite slow; see Sec.~\ref{sec:interpAlg} for an explanation of the vectorization used to implement and speed up the code.